rheech22/react-craft/README.md

-# ReactCraft
+# 🚀 ReactCraft

-This repository contains a collection of React codes designed to simulate real-world frontend project.
+This repository contains a collection of some codes to study React and TypeScript.

-Each folder includes a standalone project with its own README and focuses on a specific skill area.
+Each folder includes a standalone project with its own README and focuses on a specific purpose.

 - [Global State Management with Context + Reducer](./cart-provider/README.md)
 - [Create a useDebounce](./use-debounce/README.md)
 - [Build a Simple Client-Side HashRouter](./hash-router/README.md)

-All projects are written in TavaScript + React.
+All projects are written in TypeScript + React.